How to Password Protect PDF on Mac

 PDFelement is your best option for protecting PDFs in batches.
 It is a reliable PDF password protector that lets you add passwords to your PDF with ease.
 It has an easy-to-use interface that lets you restrict your PDF from being printed, altered, or copied, or from having pages extracted or comments added.
 You can also remove passwords from PDF on Mac using this tool, and see the properties of a PDF file.
 PDFelement is a PDF creator, editor, and converter.
 With this tool you don't need anything else - it is an all-in-one PDF solution, which is compatible with macOS 10.14 (Mojave),10.15 (Catalina), and macOS 11.

 - On the Home screen, click on the "Batch Process" button to open the Batch processing pop-up window.

 - Choose "Encrypt" from the top menu.
 Then add all the files you want to protect.
 After that click on "Next" to set passwords and permissions.

-- Next you'll need to set passwords for opening or editing your PDF.
-Finally click "Add" to enable protection of your document.
+- Next, you'll need to set passwords for opening or editing your PDF.
+Finally, click "Add" to enable the protection of your document.

 Part 4.
 How to Password Protect PDF on Mac Use the Print Dialog